brandistone/BlockEd/README.md

 📧 Email: info@blocked.com
 📢 Twitter: @BlockEd

-_🌐Understanding BlockChain, one block at time🚀_
+_🌐Understanding the Chain, one Block at time🚀_